zyang91/zyang91/README.md

 - Transportation infrastructure and land use
 - Intelligent Transportation Systems (ITS) and smart mobility
 - Active transportation and sustainable urban mobility
-- Equity and accessibility transportation
+- Equity and accessible transportation

-### 🌆 Remote Sensing and Raster Analytics
-- Land cover classification and change detection
-- Machine learning and GeoAI for image classification and feature extraction
+- GeoAI and remote sensing for urban planning
-- Spatial-temporal analysis
-- UAV and high-resolution satellite imagery modeling and digital twin

 ## 🏆 Award
 2024 [SUNY Chancellor Award for Student Excellence](https://system.suny.edu/university-life/student-excellence/), State University of New York